EdJoPaTo/mpdPi/README.md

 Rerun the `install.sh` script in order to apply the change.

 [mpd-internetradio-destuck](https://github.com/EdJoPaTo/mpd-internetradio-destuck) fixes the same issue but independently of time.
-The `install.sh` script downloads the deb package for Raspberry Pi 1 and later (ARMv6).
+The `install.sh` script downloads the deb package for 64-bit Raspberry Pi 3 and later (arm64).
-When running an arm64 build of your OS adapt the download link in the `install.sh`.
+When running an ARMv6 or ARMv7 OS adapt the download link in the `install.sh`.
-ARMv7 (32 bit) should work just fine with the ARMv6 executable.

 ## Know Issues